-Artur Martins, SVP global chief brand officer and chief experience officer at Kia, shares how an emphasis on first-party data is helping the car brand become a more customer-centric company.
+Artur Martins, SVP global chief brand officer and chief experience officer at Kia, shares how an emphasis on first-party data is helping the auto brand become a more customer-centric company.

 For many years, Kia’s innovative designs, combined with traditional marketing techniques, have been enough to drive our business forward.

 But traditional marketing practices and the technologies that power them are not ready to meet increasing customer expectations and regulatory demands for privacy.
 Today, customers don’t just exchange money for goods and services.
 They share their personal information and trust companies with their privacy in exchange for relevant brand experiences.

 Being customer-centric means getting the value exchange with customers right.

 So we must transform our approach to marketing and how we serve our customers.
 This involves completely rethinking the way we approach data and putting ourselves in our customers shoes.
 To achieve this, we’re asking ourselves questions like: “What customer data do we need for this campaign?”, “Why are we asking customers for this information?”, and “How can we reimagine the way we use data to become a more customer-centric brand?”
 Here are some ways we’re answering those questions.

 Focus on the value exchange when collecting first-party data